JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 Centralized Router will add the `0.0.0.0/0` -> `tgw-id` route to the private subnet route tables per AZ.

-However, if there is no relative AZ with NATGW in the egress VPC, the private subnet traffic will route out of a cross AZ NATGW (if any) in the egress VPC.
+However, if there is no relative AZ with a NATGW in the egress VPC, the private subnet traffic will route out of a cross AZ NATGW (if any) in the egress VPC.

-Or traffic is load balance between more than one egress VPC AZ NATGW if there are many AZ but there is no relative AZ to the opt-in VPC.
+Or traffic is load balance between more than one cross AZ NATGW if there are many AZs but no relative AZ NATGW.

 Relative AZ example:
 ```